-HTC today announced the Vive XR Suite, a bundle of five enterprise-focused VR applications which are unified under a single login.
+HTC has officially launched the Vive XR Suite, a bundle of five enterprise-focused VR applications which are unified under a single login.
 The company has tapped the likes of VRChat, Museum of Other Realities, and ENGAGE to offer businesses a range of VR services to choose from.

 Here are the five applications that make up the bundle, and the partners that HTC has chosen to deliver each: